Skip to main content

 Signature of the pledges

-On 25 September, the Commission convened key industry stakeholders in Brussels to celebrate the first signatories of the pledges.
-To date, over 100 companies have signed the pledges, including multinational corporations and European Small and Medium Enterprises (SMEs) from diverse sectors, including IT, telecoms, healthcare, banking, automotive, and aeronautics.
+On 25 September 2024, the Commission convened key industry stakeholders in Brussels to celebrate the first signatories of the pledges.
+To date, around 200 companies have signed the pledges, including large corporations, Small and Medium Enterprises (SMEs) from the EU and beyond.
+These companies represent diverse sectors, including IT, telecoms, healthcare, banking, automotive, and aeronautics.
 The full list is displayed below.

 The EU AI Pact voluntary pledges call on participating companies to commit to at least three core actions: